Camp David. Christian

 of Peanuts.

 Campolo, Tony.
 Tony Campolo is an American pastor, author and speaker.
 He has visited New Zealand in an evangelistic capacity.
 Some of his recent public statements appear to have endorsed teachings of the Emerging Church, including universalism, and he appears to now teach a mystical Christianity.
-This is nothing new - he was accused of heresy for stating in his book A Reasonable Faith in 1983 "Jesus is actually present in each other person."
-This listing is under review.
-Submissions for this listing are now being accepted.
-Please see the Contact page.
+This is nothing new – he was accused of heresy for stating in his book A Reasonable Faith in 1983 "Jesus is actually present in each other person."

 Catholic Church.
 "Catholic"